ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

-Virtual threads almost entirely support the API and semantics of the pre-existing `Thread` class.
-They are a useful abstraction that effectively shifts the problem of OS thread blocking from a programmer to the JVM.
-But to get a real performance gain and avoid known pitfalls, programmers need to know the details of virtual threads implementation.
+The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
+They have choosen the second option, and now existing concurrent code can, with little or no change, use virtual threads.
+But as a result of this compromise, some features are widely used for platform threads (for example, thread pools and thread-local variables) but useless for virtual threads.
+It is the programmer's responsibility to know and avoid known pitfalls.

 ### Do not use virtual threads for CPU-bound tasks